 Generally, it’s enough to have your own unique introduction to the page (which may be common to all pages), and your own navigation elements, headers, footers, sidebars, logos, images, etc.

-So I hope you like this information and if you liked it so please don’t forget to share this with your friends.
+So I hope you like this information and if you liked it so please don’t forget to share this with your friends and stay tuned for more amazing blog posts.